 After a long, but beautiful hike, right up next to the waterfall, we made our way to where the cache should be located.
 Now, we searched for quite a while for this mystery cache with a stamp in it.
 In some cases, we may have given up, but this was the ONLY stamp in this park…so we had to get it if we wanted to complete the challenge.
 Finally, we made the discovery.
 We opened the cache, stamped our new passports in the appropriate square, and counted up how many more we needed to collect.

-It was extremely exciting to us to place that first stamp.
+It was extremely exciting for us to place that first stamp.
 Now our minds were going!
 “Let’s fill this thing” I told Liz.
 This moment was really the start of something with our geocaching adventures.
 It has prompted years of road trips all around our beautiful state, in and out of state parks.

-Discover New Places With a Geocaching GeoTour
+Discover New Places with a Geocaching GeoTour

 We found ourselves always planning the next weekend getaway in search of new adventures, and our next stamp.
-Criss-crossing our state, we both went to many places that we had never been before.
+Criss-crossing our state, we both went to many places that we had never been to before.
 We discovered lakes we never knew about, awesome hiking, beautiful views, and so much more!
 Constantly we found ourselves saying “this is such a great place I never knew about, I want to come back!”

 Since we both enjoy road trips, we really love the fact that the Georgia State Parks GeoTour gave us a reason to get away from the big city and explore back highways.
 It also gave us a reason to get outside!
 Fresh air, and a bit of exercise can really do you some good.
 Especially after a long, stressful week at work.
 Personally, I loved being able to show Liz around my home state of Georgia.
 Because Liz is from Idaho and didn’t know much about Georgia history and landscape, it was great to be able to show her around.